solitontech/SLL-Drona/README.md

 Make sure it is the same as the label name and is case-sensitive. </ul>

 ### 3. Assert:
-<ul>Assert is used to verify the controls' value and return the test report.
-A collection of assert VIs are provided by this poly API, which can be found in the SLL Drona palette, to assist in asserting the values. </ul>
+<ul>Assert is used to verify the controls' values, contents, properties, etc. and return the test report.
+A collection of assert VIs are provided by this poly API, which can be found in the SLL Drona palette. </ul>

 ![Assert Control Value](Images/Assert%20Control%20value.png) ![Assert Control Disable](Images/Assert%20Control%20disable.png) ![Assert Subpanel Inserted VI](Images/Assert%20Subpanel%20Inserted%20VI.png) ![Assert VI](Images/Assert%20VI%20Exec.png) ![Assert Control Visibility](Images/Assert%20Control%20visible.png)
 <ul>Similar to the stimulus step, a valid control path has to be given. </ul>

-For example, To assert the value for the string in the below sample UI the input has to be given as <br/>
+For example, To assert the value for the string in the below sample UI, the input has to be given as <br/>
 ![Assert control](Images/Assert%20control.png)<br/>
 *Tab Control>>Tab Control 2>>Cluster>>String* <br/>
 ![Assert workflow](Images/Assert%20workflow.png)